Mas-Ayb/Online-Food-Ordering/README.md

 # Online-Ordering-Food
-Used the Foursquare API and Toronto Census data to cluster neighborhoods and determine optimal location to open offices of an online ordering food company
+A data science project to optimize the location of the offices of an online ordering food company

+## Problem statement

+## Background

+## Data

+## Results

+## File structure